Speaking truth to power

-Speaking truth to power is a non-violent political tactic, employed by dissidents against the received wisdom or propaganda of governments they regard as oppressive, authoritarian or an ideocracy.
+"Speaking truth to power" is a non-violent political tactic, employed by dissidents against the received wisdom or propaganda of governments they regard as oppressive, authoritarian or an ideocracy.
 The phrase originated with a pamphlet, Speak Truth to Power: a Quaker Search for an Alternative to Violence, published by the American Friends Service Committee in 1955.

-Speak Truth To Power is also the title of a global Human Rights initiative under the auspices of Robert F. Kennedy Human Rights.
-Practitioners who have campaigned for a more just and truthful world have included Apollonius of Tyana, Vaclav Havel, Nelson Mandela, Archbishop Desmond Tutu, Mahatma Gandhi, the Dalai Lama and Elie Wiesel.
+Practitioners have included the Hebrew Prophets, Apollonius of Tyana, Vaclav Havel, Nelson Mandela, Archbishop Desmond Tutu, Mahatma Gandhi, Bacha Khan, and the Dalai Lama.

 History of the concept

 In classical Greece, "speaking truth to power" was known as parrhesia.
-The tactic is similar to satyagraha (literally, "truth-force") which Mahatma Gandhi used in seeking independence from British India.
+The tactic is similar to satyagraha (literally, "truth-force") which Mahatma Gandhi used in the Indian independence movement to bring an end to the British colonial regime in India.

-Historian Clayborne Carson attributes the popularizing of the phrase in America to civil rights organizer and peace activist Bayard Rustin, reporting that he adapted it in the early 1940s from a saying of the Prophet Muhammad.
-Rustin adapted and condensed this concept as part of co-writing the pamphlet Speak Truth to Power: a Quaker Search for an Alternative to Violence, published in 1955.
+Historian Clayborne Carson attributes the popularizing of the phrase in America to civil rights organizer and peace activist Bayard Rustin, and said that he adapted it in the early 1940s from a saying of Muhammad.
+Rustin adapted and condensed this concept as part of co-writing the pamphlet Speak Truth to Power: a Quaker Search for an Alternative to Violence which was published in 1955.

 In 1970, Albert O. Hirschman wrote that subordinates have three options: Exit, Voice, and Loyalty.
 However, according to Michel Foucault, only the courageous may pursue the truth-to-power course, as they risk losing their friends (as Winston Churchill did in the 1930s), their liberty, even their lives (as Liu Xiaobo did).

-Noam Chomsky is dismissive of "speaking truth to power".
-He asserts: "power knows the truth already, and is busy concealing it".
-It is the oppressed who need to hear the truth, not the oppressors.
+The concept of "speaking truth to power" often requires those who pursue it to confront personal and social risks.
+Michel Foucault highlights the courage needed to speak out against dominant systems, as doing so can lead to consequences like social isolation, loss of freedom, or even death.
+Figures like Winston Churchill and Liu Xiaobo illustrate this, as they faced serious repercussions for their outspokenness.
+This framing of truth-telling underlines it as a form of ethical resistance, emphasizing a commitment not only to personal integrity but also to societal welfare.

 Examples

+Jan Hus was burned at the stake for his reforms against the Catholic Church.

-Alexander Solzhenitsyn and Andrei Sakharov are among those who suffered for speaking out against the USSR.
-In 1936, Japanese finance minister Takahashi Korekiyo was assassinated after suggesting that Japan could not afford its planned military buildup.
-Dietrich Bonhoeffer in Nazi Germany, and Martin Luther King Jr. in the US, were people who lost their lives for speaking truth to power.
+Alexander Solzhenitsyn and Andrei Sakharov were exiled for speaking out against the USSR.

+Dietrich Bonhoeffer in Nazi Germany, and Martin Luther King Jr. in the US were martyred for speaking truth to power.